adamrangwala/act-math-practice-web/act-math-mern-app/DEVELOPMENT_PLAN.md

 6.  **Challenge:** Several race conditions were causing bugs, including the first practice session being counted twice and the onboarding screen looping instead of navigating away.
     -   **Solution:** The fixes involved making state updates and navigation more declarative and sequential.
 The double-counting was resolved by consolidating the session-counting logic into a single backend function.
 The onboarding loop was fixed by removing a manual `navigate()` call and instead letting the top-level router in `App.tsx` handle the redirection automatically after the `isNewUser` state was updated.

+7.  **Challenge:** The practice session timer continued to run when the user switched tabs or minimized the window, leading to highly skewed and inaccurate time data.
+    -   **Solution:** A two-part solution was implemented.
+1) **Frontend:** The timer logic in `PracticeScreen.tsx` was refactored to use the browser's `visibilitychange` event.
+This pauses the timer by tracking accumulated elapsed time and only restarting the interval when the tab is active.
+2) **Backend:** A safety net was added to the `progressController.ts` to cap the maximum `timeSpent` for any single question at 10 minutes, ensuring the integrity of global statistics against any client-side anomalies.